EsadCetiner/Secure-Nginx-Config/README.md

 Feel free to use this however you like

-This Configuration files requires the nginx-full and nginx-common package
+This Configuration files requires the nginx and nginx-extras package

 ``sudo apt install nginx nginx-extras``